CMA (Medication Aide) Requirements By State Resource Guide

 District of Columbia

-In Washington, D.C., there is no medication aide category, but they have a similar regulated and certified occupation called a TMA (trained medication employee).
-Eligibility criteria include completing a Trained Medication Employee course, one year of clinical work experience in a program or healthcare facility, and proof of CPR training and First Aid.
+In Washington, D.C., there is a similar regulated and certified occupation called a trained medication employee (TMA).
+Eligibility criteria include completion of a specific training course, one year of clinical work experience in a program or healthcare facility, and proof of first aid and CPR training.
 Certification must be renewed every two years to verify approved continuing education hours.
-Visit DC Health for more information.

 Florida